-- Exchange gifts and entertainment that foster goodwill in business relationships, but never provide or accept gifts or entertainment that obligate or appear to obligate the recipient. - Only provide and accept gifts and entertainment that are reasonable complements to business relationships. - Never accept gifts of any kind from a business partner with whom you are involved in contract negotiations. - Understand and comply with the policies of the recipient's organization before offering or providing gifts, favors, or entertainment. - Never accept cash or cash equivalents. - Do not request or solicit personal gifts, favors, entertainment, or services. - Raise a concern whenever you suspect that a colleague or third party acting on our behalf may be engaged in any attempt to improperly influence a decision of a customer or government official.
+- Exchange gifts and entertainment that foster goodwill in business relationships, but never provide or accept gifts or entertainment that obligate or appear to obligate the recipient. - Only provide and accept gifts and entertainment that are reasonable complements to business relationships. - Never accept gifts of any kind from a business partner with whom you are involved in contract negotiations. - Understand and comply with the policies of the third party's organization before accepting, offering, or providing gifts, favors, or entertainment, particularly if such policies are more stringent than our own. - Never accept cash or cash equivalents. - Do not request or solicit personal gifts, favors, entertainment, or services. - Raise a concern whenever you suspect that a colleague or third party acting on our behalf may be engaged in any attempt to improperly influence a decision of a customer or government official.